Are you looking for the best swaddle blankets for your baby? Comforting a newborn baby can be daunting for new parents.

 Pros: Multi-use, breathable, soft, durable, 15 cute designs

 Cons: Requires swaddle technique, expensive

 The classic swaddle by aden + anais is very highly rated by moms.
 These blankets are made from soft, thin cotton known as muslin.
 They are large and easy to work with.
 They are on the pricey side but can use them for burping, nursing or as a stroller cover.
 Muslin cloths are a must-have for new moms.

 You will need to learn the correct swaddle technique with these, as there are no fasteners.
 We love that they can comfortably snuggle baby, but they not bulky and won’t cause overheating.
 These would be perfect if you live in a hotter climate or your newborn is a summer baby.

 Pros: easy to use, lightweight, harness attachment, inexpensive

 The Summer Infant SwaddleMe is the easiest to use on our list.
 These swaddle blankets are very affordable at under $25 for a set of two.
 Simply place baby in the pouch and velcro the sides over.
 The wrap is really secure for the upper body so your baby won’t be able to Houdini wiggle out.
 The material is a very soft and lightweight cotton to keep baby secure and prevent overheating.

 They come in a choice of small, medium or large as well as 17 fabric designs.
-If you have a carrier with a 5 pint harness there is a slot on the swaddler to attach through and provide extra safety for baby on the move.
+If you have a carrier with a 5 point harness, there is a slot on the swaddler to attach through and provide extra safety for your baby on the move.